ChrisHuntsinger/CIS444-Final-Project/README.md

 ## 12/13/23 Update

+INITIALIZE DATABASE FIRST!
-To get database started in order to log in or register:
+To get database started:
 1. Create new folder 'MovieLovers' under MAMP/htdocs.
 2. Copy all files from GitHub and paste it under the new folder, 'MovieLovers'.
 3. Run MAMP.